Roninthevictory/RVOINC-GANGS/README.md

 By using this plugin, you agree to the following terms:

 1. **Permitted Use**:
-   - You are permitted to use the plugin on your personal Minecraft server.
+   - You are permitted to use the plugin on your personal and Public Minecraft server.
    - The plugin is intended for personal, non-commercial use only.

 2. **Restrictions**: